LucaSchirmer/flutter-setup-support/flutter-setup-support/README.md

-# Flutter Setup Support Extension README
+# Flutter Setup Support Extension

 The **Flutter Setup Support** extension simplifies Flutter development by streamlining the setup process.
 It enables you to save time on file and folder creation, allowing you to focus on building your Flutter app.